Proof of a conjecture on graph polytope: Concluding Remark

-where $A$ is an integral matrix.
-Here $\textbf{1}$ denotes a vector, all of whose coordinates are $1$.
-The Hibi's palindromic theorem \cite[Theorem 4.6]{BeckRobins} gives a characterization of the symmetry of the $h^{*}$-polynomial of reflexive ploytopes.
-For our simple $s$-uniform hypergraph polytope $P(H)$, this is a rational polytope.
-The symmetry of the polynomial in numerator of the Ehrhart series $\mathrm{Ehr}(P(H),x)$ is characterized by Theorem \ref{UniformHyperGr}.
+where $A$ is an integer matrix.
+For such polytopes, the symmetry of the $h^*$-polynomial is characterized by Hibi's palindromic theorem \cite[Theorem 4.6]{BeckRobins}.
+In our setting, the simple $s$-uniform hypergraph polytope $P(H)$ constitutes a rational polytope.
+Theorem~\ref{UniformHyperGr} characterizes the symmetry of the numerator polynomial in the Ehrhart series $\mathrm{Ehr}(P(H), x)$.

-{ \textbf{Acknowledgements:} The authors would like to thank Yueming Zhong for helpful conversations.
-The author thanks his advisor Guoce Xin for guidance and support.
-This work is partially supported by the National Natural Science Foundation of China [12071311].
+{ \textbf{Acknowledgments:} The author would like to thank the anonymous referee for valuable suggestions that improved the presentation.
+He is grateful to Yueming Zhong for insightful discussions and to his advisor Guoce Xin for guidance and support.
+This work was partially supported by the National Natural Science Foundation of China [12071311] and [12571355]. }